20arnav/POPL_Project_Group7/README.md

     - Conduct profiling and performance analysis to identify bottlenecks and areas for improvement.
 Optimize critical sections of the codebase to enhance overall system performance.

 ## Advantages of Rust over C
-Please [Click Here](doc/Advantages_Over_C.pdf) to find the advantages of using Rust over C for a client server architecture.
+Please [click here](doc/Advantages_Over_C.pdf) to find the advantages of using Rust over C for a client server architecture.

 ## How to Run the Code
 Step 1: Running the server: Open new Terminal, Go to server directory and type cargo run and press Enter